Put plainly, wETH is "wrapped ETH" but let's start by introducing the players.

 WHATEVER, JUST GIVE ME THE WETH!

-Go to Radar Relay or 0x Portal to use their interface.
+Go to RELAY.
 Once you have the wETH you can freely trade with anyone holding an ERC-20 token.

 THE FUTURE OF WETH